Department store chain Beales has fallen into administration, after failing to find a last-minute buyer.

 If Beales already holds the stock for an order, KPMG has confirmed that the items will be delivered.

-If you’re yet to receive a delivery, you should keep an eye on your order status, as there’s a chance it could be cancelled or not fulfilled.
+Make sure to keep an eye on your order status if you’re yet to receive a parcel, as there’s a chance it could be cancelled or not fulfilled.

 We’ll update this page when we hear more.